- Chart

 Investment Approach and Strategy

-Strategy: VGSH employs a passive management strategy designed to track the performance of the Bloomberg U.S. Treasury 1-3 Year Float Adjusted Index.
+Strategy: VGSH aims to replicate the performance of the Bloomberg U.S. Treasury 1-3 Year Bond Index.
+This is achieved through a passive, index-tracking strategy.

 Market Position